-Kirk Clark is in his second season as an assistant baseball coach at Wayne State College, serving as the team's pitching coach and recruiting coordinator.
+Kirk Clark is in his sixth year (2020) as an Baseball Coaching Assistant at Wayne State College, serving as the team's pitching coach and recruiting coordinator.

 Under Clark in 2015, the Wildcat pitching staff ranked third in the NSIC in earned run average (4.58) while leading the league in strikeouts per game (8.14) and batters struck out looking (112).
 The WSC pitching staff also ranked second in saves (12) and second in total strikeouts (361) under Clark's coaching.